axelerant/custom-bulkquick-edit/readme.txt

 If you want to contribute and I hope you do, visit the [Custom Bulk/Quick Edit Github repository](https://github.com/michael-cannon/custom-bulkquick-edit).

+= Thank You =
+A big, special thank you to [Joe Weber](https://plus.google.com/100063271269277312276/posts) of [12 Star Creative](http://www.12starcreative.com/) for creating the Custom Bulk/Quick Edit banner.

 == Installation ==